 Paul wrote these words to the Philippian church, “in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.”
 2:3,4

-Why do I write/talk so much about these issues?
+Why do I write/talk so much about the church and sexuality?

 Because I’m tired of looking out for my own interests.
 I’m a selfish person and Lord knows I’ve done plenty of that in my life thus far.